PunoBootcamper/order-summary-component-react/README.md

 # Make It Real - Order Summary Component with React

 This is a solution to the Order Summary Component project with React, built during the Make It Real course.
+I based it on the following [repository](https://github.com/PunoBootcamper/order-summary-component.git).

 ## Table of contents